 These are suburban trains that run, above ground level on a separate network to the tube network.

-- 6 specific rail routes operated by Arriva Rail with a concession agreement with Transport for London.
+- 6 specific rail routes are operated by Arriva Rail with a concession agreement with Transport for London.

 - There are 112 railways stations and the routes link 23 of London’s 33 boroughs:

 - Highbury & Islington to West Croydon/Clapham Junction/Crystal Palace.

 - Liverpool Street to Enfield Town/ Cheshunt and Chingford.

 - Also runs north into the county of Hertfordshire.

 - Forms part of the UK’s National Railway network but is run by Arriva Rail for TfL.

 - The logo is recognisable as a similar logo to the tube, but with the word ‘overground’ or the station name as a central banner that identifies station or platform entrances.
 Note the orange ring.
 (See photo below)